Chefs Notes

 All that is left to do is to batter and fry the chicken balls.
 To do that, dredge the cooked balls in about half a cup of gluten-free flour first, dip them in the batter, then into a fryer set to 365°f and fry for five minutes.
 You can do this without a fryer, but it's not recommended unless you know what you are doing.
 Deep-frying can be very dangerous.
 If you don't have a deep-fryer, maybe you can borrow one from a friend.
 They would be glad to let you use their fryer in exchange for some chicken balls.

 Once the chicken balls have cooked for five minutes, take them out of the oil and place them on a cooling rack set over a sheet pan.
 Continue until all of the balls have been cooked.
-At this point, the chicken balls can be cooled and frozen.
-They can be cooled and reheated in the oven or the fryer.
-Or, you can fry them again to brown them and eat them right away.
-If you want to eat the chicken balls immediately, keep the fryer's temperature at 365°f and cook them for another four minutes or until they are browned.
+At this point, the chicken balls can be cooled and frozen, or cooled and reheated in the oven or the fryer.
+If you want to eat them right away, keep the fryer's temperature at 365°f and cook them for another four minutes or until they are browned.
 Once browned, take the balls out of the fryer, let them drain a little on a rack, then plate them and top them with the sweet and sour sauce.

 Gluten-Free Sweet and Sour Chicken Ball Recipe